A Fourier interpolation method for numerical solution of FBSDEs: Global convergence, stability, and higher order discretizations: Numerical Results

-When the risk free rate $r$ and the market price of risk $\lambda$ are both constant, the forward (or future) price $F_{t,T}:=Y_{t}=u(t,X_{t})$ with maturity $T>0$ at time $t<T$ is given by with where the expectation is taken under the equivalent risk measure ${\bf Q}$.
-It can be shown that the forward price solves a BSDE with linear driver and terminal condition Options on forward contracts can also be represented in form of BSDEs in this spot price model but we limit our analysis to forward price estimation.
+with where the expectation is taken under the equivalent risk measure ${\bf Q}$.
+It can be shown that the forward price solves a BSDE with linear driver and terminal condition

+Options on forward contracts can also be represented in form of BSDEs in this spot price model but we limit our analysis to forward price estimation.
 From equation (\ref{eq:fwdp}) the control process (or equivalently the forward price delta) is given by

 The adjustment speed of the diffusion process is $\kappa=1.5$ and the volatility of the diffusion is set to be $\sigma=0.065$.
 The seasonality component is given by and the initial spot price by where we normalize the real value \footnote{The real value $\bar{P}$ can be considered as the production cost (per unit) of the commodity. } of the commodity $\bar{P}=1$.
 Also, the maturity of the forward contract is $T=0.25$ and we suppose a market price of risk of $\lambda=0.25$.